junaid1460/v8-perf/compiler.md

 - as a result `usePoint` won't be optimized
 - pulling the `Point` class definition out of the `createPoint` function fixes that issue as now the class definition is only executed once and all point prototypes match
-- the performance improvement resulting from that results from this simple change is substantial, the exact speedup factor depends on the `usePoint` function
+- the performance improvement resulting from this simple change is substantial, the exact speedup factor depends on the `usePoint` function

-### Resource
+##### Considerations

+- always declare classes at the script scope, i.e. _never inside functions_ when it is avoidable

+##### Resources

 - [optimization patterns part1](http://benediktmeurer.de/2017/06/20/javascript-optimization-patterns-part1/)